reedgroup/reedgroup.github.io/_sources/Training/intro_to_sensitivity_analysis.md

 Please ensure that both these files are in the same folder as your Jupyter notebook before beginning.

 ## Training activities
 The following training sequence is suggested, but should be used as a general guideline instead of a fixed schedule.
-We will also be referencing a significant amount of material from the [MSD UC E-Book](https://uc-ebook.org/docs/html/index.html).
+We will also be referencing a significant amount of material from the [MSD UC E-Book](https://uc-ebook.org/docs/html/index.html). <br>

 | Topic               | Commitment   |  Tasks      | Readings | Outcomes |
 | ---------------------- |-------------| --------------- | ---------| ---------|